 The backend includes a Flask-SocketIO server that provides real-time communication:

-This powers the optional React frontend, but the system works perfectly fine with just API calls or command-line usage.
+This powers the optional React frontend, but the system also works with just API calls or command-line usage.

 Performance